Charcot-Marie-Tooth Disease (CMT)

 • Using custom-made foot orthotics to either adjust the biomechanics of your feet or accommodate their shape (depending on the severity of your symptoms), offload specific structures like prominent painful joints, add greater foot and ankle stability, and help the feet absorb shock.
 As each pair of orthotics is uniquely made for your feet, your orthotics will work to support your feet in the ways they need the most

-• Footwear recommendations or custom footwear to best protect the feet and help prevent the foot from sustaining further damage that may occur from, for example, prominent hammertoes rubbing against the tops of standard sized footwear
+• Footwear modifications, recommendations or custom footwear to best protect the feet and help prevent the foot from sustaining further damage that may occur from, for example, prominent hammertoes rubbing against the tops of standard-sized footwear

 • Skin and nail care to help manage symptoms such as corns, calluses and nail problems such as thickening